Yamini2001/HackerRank-Solutions/README.md

 37. [TargetSum.java](TargetSum.java) Solutions to find the target sum.
 38. [SightSeeingPair.java](SightSeeingPair.java) Solutions to find the best sightseeing pair.
 39. [IsomorphicStrings.java](IsomorphicStrings.java) Solutions to find the isomorphic strings.
+40. [BullsAndCows.java](BullsAndCows.java) Solutions to find the bulls and the cows.